Microsoft/azure-docs.cs-cz/articles/load-balancer/quickstart-load-balancer-standard-public-portal.md

 6. Ukončete relaci RDP s *myVM1*.
 7. Opakováním kroků 1 až 6 nainstalujte službu IIS a aktualizovaný soubor iisstart.htm na *myVM2* a *myVM3*.

-## <a name="test-the-load-balancer"></a>Otestování Load Balancer
+## <a name="test-the-load-balancer"></a>Test the Load Balancer
 1. Na obrazovce **Přehled** vyhledejte veřejnou IP adresu Load Balanceru.
-V nabídce na levé straně vyberte **všechny služby** a vyberte **všechny prostředky**a pak vyberte **myPublicIP**.
+Select **All services** in the left-hand menu, select **All resources**, and then select **myPublicIP**.

 2. Zkopírujte veřejnou IP adresu a pak ji vložte do adresního řádku svého prohlížeče.
 V prohlížeči se zobrazí výchozí stránka webového serveru služby IIS.

    ![Webový server služby IIS](./media/tutorial-load-balancer-standard-zonal-portal/load-balancer-test.png)

-Pokud chcete zobrazit Load Balancer distribuci provozu napříč všemi třemi virtuálními počítači, můžete přizpůsobit výchozí stránku webového serveru IIS každého virtuálního počítače a potom vynutit aktualizaci webového prohlížeče z klientského počítače.
+To see the Load Balancer distribute traffic across all three VMs, you can customize the default page of each VM's IIS Web server and then force-refresh your web browser from the client machine.

 ## <a name="clean-up-resources"></a>Vyčištění prostředků

-Pokud už je nepotřebujete, odstraňte skupinu prostředků, Load Balancer a všechny související prostředky.
-Provedete to tak, že vyberete skupinu prostředků (*myResourceGroupSLB*) obsahující Load Balancer a pak vyberete **Odstranit**.
+When no longer needed, delete the resource group, Load Balancer, and all related resources.
+To do so, select the resource group (*myResourceGroupSLB*) that contains the Load Balancer, and then select **Delete**.

-## <a name="next-steps"></a>Další postup
+## <a name="next-steps"></a>Další kroky

-V tomto rychlém startu jste vytvořili Standard Load Balancer k němu připojené virtuální počítače, nakonfigurovali jste pravidlo Load Balancer přenosů dat, sondu stavu a pak jste otestovali Load Balancer.
-Další informace o službě Azure Load Balancer najdete v kurzech týkajících se služby Azure Load Balancer.
+In this quickstart, you created a Standard Load Balancer, attached VMs to it, configured the Load Balancer traffic rule, health probe, and then tested the Load Balancer.
+Chcete-li zjistit další informace o službě Azure Load Balancer, přejděte ke kurzům pro Azure Load Balancer.

 > [!div class="nextstepaction"]
 > [Kurzy o službě Azure Load Balancer](tutorial-load-balancer-standard-public-zone-redundant-portal.md)